REANNZ/tuakiri-doc/service_providers/install_shibboleth_sp_on_debian_based_linux.md

 # Installation

 Shibboleth SP is available in the standard Ubuntu and Debian repositories.
 While the package stays at the major/minor version that was initially released with the Ubuntu/Debian version, it does get security updates backported.
-However, as 18.04 only has ShibSP 2.6.1, we strongly recommend running at least Ubuntu 20.04 (which gets ShibSP 3.0.4).

-Note that the [SWITCH repository](https://pkg.switch.ch/switchaai/) used to provide more up-to-date ShibSP packages for Ubuntu and Debian, but this repository has been decommissioned (no updates after 2021-11-30 and will be switched off after 2022-11-30).

 The key steps are: